tgourley/StartupConnectionApp/Documentation/Deployment.md

 # Deployment Documentation

+## User Auth
+To implement Okta as the user authentication use their website at: https://www.okta.com/
+Once you have followed the instructions to start the Okta service, find the clientId and the issuer of your okta service and place this information inside the given fields at the top of router.js inside the ui project

 ## Server
 Our software uses a combination of PostgreSQL for backend database management, .NET for our business logic and connecting the frontend to the database, and an npm server for the local JavaScript.
-Currently, only npm is implemented in this iteration due to not having a fully connected backend.

  ## Cloning the Repository